Probationary period review process

 Managers should confirm their decision in a letter (PP8-11 as appropriate) to the colleague and tell them about their right to appeal – see below.

 Colleagues will normally receive payment in lieu of notice in line with their contract of employment.
 But if they have committed an act of gross misconduct, they may be summarily dismissed without notice or payment in lieu of notice.

 If the colleague doesn’t turn up for a probationary period review meeting which may result in dismissal, we’ll rearrange it and write to confirm the new details (template letter PP12 or PP13 as appropriate).
 If they don’t turn up for the rearranged meeting, we’ll look at all the evidence available and make a decision without them being there – unless there are exceptional circumstances, in which case we’ll rearrange it once more.
 Any rescheduled meetings will usually be within a week of the original meeting time.

 The colleague has the right to appeal against their dismissal in writing within five working days of getting the outcome letter.
 In their appeal letter they should set out the reasons why they don’t believe the sanction is appropriate - there’s a template Probationary Period Appeal Form which colleagues can use if they want.

-They will be invited to an appeal hearing with an independent manager – there’s a template letter (PP14) on the Intranet for this.
+They will be invited to an appeal hearing with an independent manager – there’s a template letter (PP14) for this.
 They can be accompanied by either a trade union representative or a work colleague if they like.

 During the meeting the appeal manager will ask the colleague to give their reasons for the appeal and to explain why they feel that the original decision wasn’t appropriate.
 They’ll then investigate the appeal and confirm their decision in a letter (PP15 if the appeal is upheld or PP16 if the appeal is rejected) to the colleague.
 This will normally be within 10 working days, but if it’s going to take longer they’ll let the colleague know (template letter PP17).